Dev-Mind

 All your endpoints are available.
 You can click on one of them to test it

-Add WindowController
+Add SensorController

 Read the previous examples and create

-• a DTO WindowDto and the REST service WindowController
+• the REST service SensorController

 • a rest service which is able to

-• Create or update a window via a POST
+• Create a sensor via a POST

-• Update a window and switch its status via a PUT
+• Update a sensor via a PUT

 • Delete a window via a DELETE